 How To Become A Ham

 Being an amateur radio operator is a fun and a very rewarding hobby.
 In the US, you can start with an "Amateur Technician Class" license issued by the FCC.
 Enjoy clear 2-way FM communication using repeaters, in some cases hundreds of miles away, with just a small handheld radio like the one pictured below.
 You can even talk to astronauts on the International Space Station.
-You might decide to jump in with "both feet" first using a larger home-based radio like the bottom image.
+You might decide to jump in with "both feet" first using a larger home-based radio.
 Join us!

 In order to qualify for an amateur radio license, you must pass certain tests to determine that you have the required knowledge.
 Fortunately, the tests are not terribly difficult for most people.
 There are three license levels (known as classes) where each class grants greater privileges to the individual.
 There is a single written test for each license class.
 The license classes are: